 We will also celebrate Lance L. Littlejohn’s accomplishments in building the mathematics department at Baylor University for well over a decade now.

-Click here for the preliminary list of participants.
+Click here for the preliminary list of participants (to be updated).

 Titles and abstracts: TBA